Premium Rates

 Experience rates, also called computed rates, are assigned to employers who have paid wages for a sufficient number of quarters as of June 30 of the year prior to the new rate year.
 Most employers will have an experience rate after their first year of activity in Colorado.

-Employers may see an increase (or decrease) in rates due to multiple factors, including the changes to the rate table from Senate Bill 23-232, the addition of the solvency surcharge, increases to the wage base, the current location within the premium rate table, and individual account experience.
+You may see an increase or decrease in rates due to multiple factors, including the changes to the rate table from Senate Bill 23-232, the addition of the solvency surcharge, increases to the wage base, the current location within the premium rate table, and individual account experience.

-The support rate is the portion of an employer’s combined rate that is attributed to four state-managed funds:
+The Support Rate is the portion of your combined rate that is allocated to four state-managed funds:

 - Employment Support Fund (ESF)